Abhinav2011VS/EnderForgeMC/program_info/README.md

-# PolyMC Program Info
+# Ender Forge MC Program Info

-This is PolyMC's program info which contains information about:
+This is EnderForgeMC's program info which contains information about:

 - Application name and logo (and branding in general)
 - Various URLs and API endpoints